-Working in partnership with communities, large and small, to make the Cariboo Chilcotin a socially, economically and environmentally desirable region to live, work and play.
+Working in partnership with communities large and small to offer local, sub-regional, and regional services to ensure that the Cariboo Chilcotin is a socially, economically, and environmentally desirable region.

 Department/Function Services

 - The Pine Valley Sewer function was established in 1979 and now services approximately 70 land parcels; - The system is comprised of two sewage lagoons, a mechanical treatment plant, one lift station and associated sewer piping; - In 2007, \$280,000 in capital improvements for a new lift station and refurbished treatment plant were completed.
 In 2015, a backup power generator was added at a cost of \$75,000; - Regular inspection and maintenance to system components is undertaken to ensure continuous operations.